SoftwarePotential/samples/Licensing/NetCore/ElectronStandalone/README.md

 # Electron Standalone Desktop Sample application

-This solution contains a simple project illustrating the following elements of a **Licensed** Electron desktop application:
+This sample provides an illustration of the following elements of a **Licensed** Electron desktop application:

 * an Online Activation page
 * an Offline Activation page
 * a license list page
-* licensed code execution

-In this sample protected features in a .NET assembly are called by Node.js code in an Electron app via the [electron-edge-js](https://github.com/agracio/electron-edge-js) fork of Edge.js.
+* licensed code execution whereby protected features in a .NET assembly are run in an Electron app via the [electron-edge-js](https://github.com/agracio/electron-edge-js) fork of Edge.js.

 ## Prerequisites
 ### All Platforms